skip to main content

 What are ghost brokers?

-Ghost brokers are fraudulent brokers who sell policies — that are either inaccurate or inactive — to unsuspecting customers.
+Ghost brokers are fraudulent individuals who claim to be selling insurance policies — that are either inaccurate or inactive — to unsuspecting customers on behalf of an insurance company.
+They’re called ghost brokers because they’re not actually brokers, and tend to disappear once the policy is set up.
 They usually operate their "business" in one of two ways:

 1. They’ll set up an insurance policy using false information to offer an impossibly low premium.

-In addition to charging customers the full cost of their premium (which they’ll pocket), they’ll also charge a made-up fee to cover the costs of setting up a policy.
+In addition to charging customers the full cost of their premium (which they’ll pocket), they may also charge a made-up fee to cover the costs of setting up a policy.

 How do you know if you’re working with a ghost broker?